chengfzy/SLAMStudy/README.md

     for local parameterization.
 1. Sphere05_CeresSE3    \
     Optimize it using ceres, pose(rotation and translation) is represented by SE3 with SE3Parameterization.
+1. Sphere06_CeresPoseParameterization   \
+    Same as Sphere02_CeresQuaternion, but the parameter block are pose(quater and position), and use defined parameterization method, $q = q0 \times Exp(\delta phi), p = p0 + q0 \times \delta p \times \q0^*$.
+But
+    the cost function are calculated by AutoDiff using Jet, and found that the jacobians calculation may be some error and the result will not convergency.
+If change the cost function to SizedFunction maybe solve this problem.

 # Problems
 1. Some error occurs about LinearSolverCholmod/LinearSolverCSparse, and cannot find solution, try again later.